JillKerrB/Pilates/README.md

     - CSS code

     First the container is styled in ",about-benefits-container" as flex to allow the sections to stack horizontally.
 The container is also positioned and width added.
-    Then styles that are common to both the about section and the benefits section are added to ",about .benefits"
+    Styles that are common to both the about section and the benefits section are added to ",about .benefits, auch as the padding and borders.
+    Specific styling is added to the benefits section header with .benefits h3, to move the heading for this section further to the right.
+    Then styling is added specifically to

     ```